Jessica Andrews

 - User testing

-- Customer service emails
+- Customer service records

-- How did you first hear about our company?
+- How did you first hear about us?

-- What attracted you to our product?
+- What drew you to our product or service?

 Step 3: Define the different stages buyers go through to achieve their goal.